Workers told they can take 28 days off sick without doctor’s note

 The government has relaxed previous rules, which meant workers were required to show their employer a GP-signed sick note after seven days to receive sick pay or benefit payments.

-The public services union Unison issued a note telling its members: “The UK Government has made a temporary change to the provision of ‘fit notes’ until January 27 2022.
+The public services union Unison issued a note telling its members: “The UK government has made a temporary change to the provision of ‘fit notes’ until 27 January 2022.

 Making sick pay more readily available is thought to be crucial to ensuring people self-isolate and avoid spreading the virus.